-On NFS lands, the peak-period shoulder lane would overlap about 50 acres under the USDA Forest Service watershed emphasis management prescription (MP 3.1W) and 2 acres under the USDA Forest Service developed recreation areas management prescription (MP 4.5).
-Because these lands would likely be appropriated by FHWA, USDA Forest Service management prescriptions would no longer apply.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
+On NFS lands, the peak-period shoulder lane would overlap about 50 acres under the USDA Forest Service watershed emphasis management prescription (MP 3.1W) and 4 acres under the USDA Forest Service developed recreation areas management prescription (MP 4.5).
+About 2 of the acres would include the bus stops at Snowbird Entry 1 and on the south side of S.R.
+210 immediately west of Alta's Rustler Lodge for the Alta bus stop.
+If these lands are appropriated by FHWA, USDA Forest Service management prescriptions might still apply.
+With the appropriation, the USDA Forest Service might need to amend the Forest Plan.
 If the lands are not appropriated by FHWA and the USDA Forest Service authorizes the action through issuing an easement or other special-use authorization to UDOT, the Forest Plan and its watershed emphasis management prescription (MP 3.1W) would still apply, and the USDA Forest Service would need to amend the Forest Plan since the peak-period shoulder lane would not be consistent with the watershed emphasis management prescription's (MP 3.1W) prohibition of road construction (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).